Th1nhNg0/thinhcorner.com/README.md

 # Personal Blog & Portfolio Site

+> My blog tone is curious, analytical, and nerdy-intellectual—mixing computer science depth, systems thinking, and reflective explorations of tech, games, and society in a way that’s both technical and philosophical.

 This is a personal website built with [Astro](https://astro.build/), featuring a blog, project showcases (implied, common use case), and integrations with external services like Spotify and Goodreads.

 ## ✨ Features